VinzenzKlass/anaplan-sdk/docs/guides/authentication.md

 ## OAuth for Local Applications

-For local applications, you can use `AnaplanOAuthCodeAuth` Class to handle the initial Oauth2 `authorization_code` flow and the subsequent token refreshes.
+For local applications, you can use `AnaplanLocalOAuth` Class to handle the initial Oauth2 `authorization_code` flow and the subsequent token refreshes.

-??? tip "Requires Extra"
+???+ tip "Requires Extra"
     If you want to use OAuth2 authentication, you need to install the `oauth` extra:
     === "pip"
         ```shell